Russia's Bolshoi Theatre set for grand reopening

 American Ballet Theatre's David Hallberg has also joined the Bolshoi, though also continuing to perform with the New York-based company.

-Tickets for the La Scala performance have reached 12,000 rubles ($390) at the official box office, an unusually high price in Russia, signaling the huge interest in the re-opening of one of the world's great theatres.
+Tickets for the La Scala performance have reached 12,000 roubles at the official box office, an unusually high price in Russia, signalling the huge interest in the re-opening of one of the world's great theatres.

-"We normally sell tickets in the stalls for 3,000 rubles ($98).
+"We normally sell tickets in the stalls for 3,000 roubles.
 But it's a market economy, and demand dictates the price," Iksanov said.